pragyaai/ndna/_llm/alignment.md

 $$\sigma_1 \gg \sigma_2 \approx \cdots \approx \sigma_k \approx 0, \quad k > 1$$

-validating that DPO transformations are nearly rank-1.
+validating that **\textbf{DPO transformations are nearly rank-1}**.
 This indicates that behavioral alignment is embedded into a thin, low-dimensional subspace of the hidden manifold.

 ## Steering Vector Manifold Framework

+\vspace{0.7em}

+\noindent
 To formalize this insight, we define the latent belief geometry of a model as a trajectory over the layerwise steering manifold:

 $$\boxed{